- What is a headless CMS?

 The hybrid headless CMS, which stores, manages, and distributes content headlessly without sacrificing features like WYSIWYG editing and content previews, is the perfect solution for brands looking to ride the wave created by the IoT device explosion.

-With Magnolia CMS, brands are able to leverage a hybrid headless CMS with automated content tagging and machine learning-powered search.
+With Magnolia Enterprise CMS, brands are able to leverage an open source hybrid headless CMS with machine learning-powered personalization, managed marketing campaigns, and automated content tagging.
 Furthermore, editors can build elegant content for multiple touchpoints using the innovative Stories app, a custom content editor that authors can use to quickly create and publish flexible content in Magnolia.

 By now you have an idea both of what is headless architecture and what makes a good headless CMS.
 But when it comes to making the decision to go headless, you have to weigh your own requirements carefully.